toru-takahashi/zeng/README.md

 ### Donwload articles inside of a category (WIP)

-Get Category command exports articles in a speficied category to the following structure.
+(not yet implemented) Get Category command exports articles in a speficied category to the following structure.

 ```
 $ zeng get category <category_id>